Surrendering An Animal

 The Rutland County Humane Society accepts all owned domestic animals who are surrendered to us by residents of Rutland County without fee or discrimination based on potential adoptability.
 We also accept stray domestic animals that are brought to us by citizens or designated Animal Control Officers.
 (All stray animals will be held at the shelter for 5 business days to enable any possible owners to reclaim their animal.
 RCHS charges a $25 dollar impoundment fee and a $14 per day board fee for all reclaimed animals.)
 After five business days, the animal will begin the process of being evaluated for the best possible placement.

-We do not charge any fees for the animals who are surrendered to us.
-Each year, approximately 1,300 animals come through our doors and the average cost of caring for and preparing each animal for adoption is $200.
-If you would like to make a donation to help us cover the costs of caring, you may make your contribution at the time of surrender and it will go to providing food, medical care and enrichment for all the shelter animals.
+We do not charge any fees for the animals who are surrendered to us but please consider a donation.
+Each year, approximately 1,400 animals come through our doors and the average cost of caring for and preparing each animal for adoption is $300 - $700.
+If you would like to make a donation to help us cover the costs of caring, you may make your contribution at the time of surrender.
+While we have no required intake or surrender fee, we kindly ask that you consider a minimum donation of $50.
+Please give what you can as every dollar makes a difference and will go to providing food, medical care and enrichment for all the shelter animals.

 Although we do not charge fees for surrendered animals, we do request that you call 802-483-6700 to schedule an appointment so that we may be prepared to accommodate your animals as efficiently as possible.
 On average, we can schedule an appointment for you within a week to ten days of when you call but there are times in the summer months when the wait may be up to 3-4 weeks.